Make Equal Justice Part of Your Legacy

 By making a legacy gift to the Endowment, you also become a member of the Justice Society, a special group of forward-thinking supporters who wish to ensure a just future for all people in Washington State.
 Through their legacy gifts, Justice Society members send a strong message to the community and their family about the importance of ensuring fairness and justice in our society.
 Through their example, they inspire others to invest in and advocate for equal justice.

 Membership in the Justice Society is open to everyone who has notified us in writing that they have arranged a gift to the Endowment for Equal Justice through their will or other aspect of their estate plan.
 You can notify us today of your intent to name the Endowment for Equal Justice in your estate plan.
-Please download this form and submit it online: Record of Estate Intent Form
+Please download this form and submit it online: Legacy Notification Form 2017

 What are the Benefits of Joining the Justice Society?